Brimey/Rekishi/README.md

 - The keyword you're searching for.
 - Which user(s) said the keyword (along with the message the keyword was in).
 - The date and time the message was sent.
+- Rekishi only matches the actual word, not the word in another word.
+ - Example: "Let's go".
+Rekishi will pick this sentence up.
+"Let's ggo" won't be picked up.

 # Table Of Contents
 |Section|Explanation|